 Just as he said they were, when Moses and the prophets wrote the scriptures–they were writing about Jesus Christ.

-“Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms.” -Jesus Christ, Luke 24:44
+“These are my words that I spoke to you while I was still with you, that everything written about me in the Law of Moses and the Prophets and the Psalms must be fulfilled.” -Jesus Christ, Luke 24:44

 You might also like: